cocoon2wong/Project-Luna/howToUse.md

 ### (b) nuScenes

-Researchers of the nuScenes dataset have provide a complete set of python user interfaces for using their dataset files.
+Developers of the nuScenes dataset have provided a complete set of Python user interfaces for using their dataset files.
+We have include their original codes (forked as [https://github.com/cocoon2wong/nuscenes-devkit](https://github.com/cocoon2wong/nuscenes-devkit)) as a `submodule` in this repo.
-Due to the file size limit, you may need to first head over to [their home page](https://nuscenes.org/nuscenes) to download the full dataset file (full dataset, v1.0).
+Due to the file size limitations and copyright reasons, you may need to first head over to [their home page](https://nuscenes.org/nuscenes) to download the full dataset file (full dataset, v1.0).

-After downloading, please unzip the file and place the two folders inside, including `v1.0-trainval` and `maps`, into `nuscenes-devkit/data/sets/nuscenes/`.
+After downloading, please unzip the file and place the two folders inside into this **dataset repo**, including `v1.0-trainval` and `maps`, into `./nuscenes-devkit/data/sets/nuscenes/`.
 (If the folder does not exist, please create them accordingly.)

-Then, run the following command to finish transforming.
+Then, run the following command to finish transforming:

 ```bash
 python main_nuscenes.py